iOS-Saigon/jarvis-backend/README.md

 * Storyboard is not flexible.
 If you want to go with autolayout, then you will have to go with autolayout for every views in the storyboards.
 Why can't we not go with autoresizing selectively on some simple views?
 Life is too short to complicate things.
 * I know some of you might love using segues, but for me, segue is a bitch.
 Why?
 Because magic strings.
 Why?
 Because we cannot use designated initializers and avoid introducing mutable state to your properties when not needed (which annoys me more than it should)

 Don't get me wrong.
-I love the idea of setting up UI visually, which can be done with `xib`.
+I love the idea of setting up UI visually, which can be done using `xib`.
 If I can set some UI properties using IB, then I will use IB.
 Let's avoid building the UI programmatically as much as possible.